opal/opal/README.md

     $ bundle exec rake

-This will command will run all RSpec and MSpec examples in sequence.
+This command will run all RSpec and MSpec examples in sequence.

-#### Automated runs

-A `Guardfile` with decent mappings between specs and lib/corelib/stdlib files is in place.
-Run `bundle exec guard -i` to start `guard`.

 ### MSpec